-Shrimp Pesto Pasta salad with creamy pesto dressing is a delicious gourmet side dish for holiday menus and potlucks, but is also a fantastic full sized dinner option with cheese tortellini and fresh bites of sautéed shrimp.
+Shrimp Pesto Pasta Salad with Creamy Pesto Dressing is a delicious gourmet side dish for holiday menus and potlucks, but it’s also a fantastic full-sized dinner option with cheese tortellini and fresh bites of sautéed shrimp.

-With decadent bites of cheese tortellini’s, a spattering of fresh vegetables, sautéed shrimp and of course the creamiest pesto dressing ever, this is a rich homemade side dish that will leave no bowl un-turned.
+With decadent bites of cheese tortellini, a spattering of fresh vegetables, sautéed shrimp, and of course, the creamiest pesto dressing ever, this is a rich homemade side dish that will leave no bowl un-turned.

-Reasons to love Shrimp Pesto Pasta Salad
+Reasons to Love Shrimp Pesto Pasta Salad

 Seafood – there really isn’t enough seafood at family and party gatherings.
-People think seafood is difficult to make but its really not and this shrimp pesto pasta salad is a great way to sneak a high class ingredient into a birthday party, potluck, or picnic.
+People think seafood is difficult to make, but it’s really not, and this shrimp pesto pasta salad is a great way to sneak a high-class ingredient into a birthday party, potluck, or picnic.

 Alterations- This pasta salad recipe is so easy to alter!
-The pesto and tortellini are pretty basic flavors that pair well with added ingredients like additional garlic, the shrimp can be substituted for other seafood like crab or salmon pieces.
+The pesto and tortellini are pretty basic flavors that pair well with added ingredients like additional garlic; the shrimp can be substituted for other seafood like crab or salmon pieces.

 Vegetable Salad Options – In this tortellini pesto pasta, you could add almost any kind of small cut-up vegetables.

-Shrimp Pesto Pasta Salad
+Shrimp Pesto Pasta Salad Ingredients

 For the base of your salad, you need just a few things, veggies and pasta.